Xorrad/GTA5-PictureRecover/README.md

-# GTA5-PictureRecover
+# GTA5 Snapmatic Converter
-Convert GTA5 pictures to jpg image files
+Convert GTA5 snapmatics to jpg image files

 ### How to use